APR Vs. Interest Rate: Learn The Key Differences

 If you're certain that you're purchasing your forever home, it makes sense to shop around and choose a mortgage with the lowest APR and more upfront fees because, ultimately, you’ll pay less to finance your house in the long run.

-However, if you don’t plan on staying in the home for the long haul, it may make more sense to choose a loan with a higher rate, fewer upfront fees, and a higher APR, because you'll end up paying less during the first few years of the mortgage.
+If you don’t plan on staying in the home for the long haul, it may make more sense to choose a loan with a higher rate, fewer upfront fees and a higher APR, because you'll end up paying less during the first few years of the mortgage.

 The difference between APR versus interest rate is vital to understand for any home buyer.
 Generally, APR is a better metric to use when comparing loans because it represents a broader view of the total cost of the loan, while interest rates only represent the amount you will pay in interest payments.
 If you’re ready to apply for a mortgage and compare the difference between interest rate and APR today.